marijnh/Eloquent-JavaScript/20_node.md

 {{index "synchronous programming", "fs package", "readFileSync function"}}

-Sometimes you don't need asynchroniticy, and it just gets in the way.
+Sometimes you don't need asynchronicity, and it just gets in the way.
 Many of the functions in `fs` also have a synchronous variant, which has the same name with `Sync` added to the end.
 For example, the synchronous version of `readFile` is called `readFileSync`.